 - 1 Tbs vanilla flavoring

-- 1 small bag candy corn (about 2 cups worth)
+- 1 cup candy corn

 - In a large bowl, combine butter, sugar and brown sugar with a hand mixer until mixture is light and fluffy